 Here you go, an example of a control panel

 I can imagine it’s hard to imagine a control panel without seeing it.
 So, here you are:

 The above video is a walkthrough of me going through the Runcloud control panel.
 Runcloud is a very popular control panel, suitable for different kinds of applications.

-Let the battle of the control panels commence
+Let the battle of the best hosting control panels commence

 Before introducing the alternatives, I briefly want to talk about the testing procedure and how I came to this conclusion.
 I honestly don’t want you to miss out on any important information regarding these panels.

 I did use each of the panels, I even used some for months, and some I’m still using.
 For example, at the time of writing, this website runs on GridPane.
 For each of the panels, I have written a full review.